Indirect inguinal hernia

 Many are longstanding and asymptomatic, although the sheer size can become burdensome.

-Indirect inguinal hernias arise lateral and superior to the course of the inferior epigastric vessels, lateral to Hesselbach's triangle, and then protrude through the deep or internal inguinal ring into the inguinal canal.
-An indirect hernia enters the inguinal canal at the deep ring, lateral to the inferior epigastric vessels.
-It passes inferomedially to emerge via the superficial ring and, if large enough, extend into the scrotum.
+Indirect inguinal hernias arise lateral and superior to the course of the inferior epigastric vessels, lateral to Hesselbach's triangle, and then protrude through the deep (internal) inguinal ring into the inguinal canal.
+The hernial sac and content often pass inferomedially within the canal to emerge via the superficial inguinal ring.

 Contents may include mesenteric fat (most common), peritoneal fluid, small bowel loops, mobile colon segments (sigmoid, cecum, appendix).